kamarifuller/devcontainer/README.md

 cd test_drive

-Run your app on a web port and connect to it via your browser: flutter run -d web-server --web-port 9100
+Run your app on a web port and connect to it via your browser: flutter run -d web-server --web-port [port number]